 Working out and staying healthy is a big thing in Canggu.
-And there are many gyms, yoga retreats and CrossFit studios that can help with your fitness goals.
+And many gyms, yoga retreats and CrossFit studios can help with your fitness goals.

 Here are some of the popular ones:

-- Nirvana Strength Bali – they have many gymnastic strength training classes and hot and ice baths, a dry sauna and dipping pool
+- Nirvana Strength Bali – they have many gymnastic strength training classes and hot and ice baths, a dry sauna and a dipping pool.

-- Body Factory Bali – a high-performance gym with many fitness classes like yoga, pilates and a class just to work on your booty
+- Body Factory Bali – a high-performance gym with many fitness classes like yoga, pilates, and a class to work on your booty.

 7. Get a massage, manicure and pedicure at a day spa